BralaBee-LEIT/usf_fabric_cicd_codebase/WORKSPACE_PROVISIONING_GUIDE.md

 # Verify capacity ID is set
 echo $FABRIC_CAPACITY_ID

+# If empty and using Trial capacity - this is expected behavior
+# Items like notebooks/pipelines may succeed, warehouses/models may fail with 403

-# If empty, add to .env
+# To enable full item creation, add capacity ID to .env
 nano .env
 # Add: FABRIC_CAPACITY_ID=your-capacity-guid-here